redhat-developer/alizer/java/README.md

 # Alizer - Java Library & CLI

 ## Usage
+*DEPRECATION WARNING: This implementation is out of date and it will be deprecated soon*
 ### Library
 Below you can find usage information about the Java library.